 Recently Peter has had a guest appearance on "Vera", a scene stealing cameo role in "Say My Name", a voiceover narration in "The Name of the Rose", and a supporting role in the mini-series "Gentleman Jack".
 He has just completed a second series of episodes for "Great British Car Journeys" (aka "Vintage Roads Great and Small") with his "All Creatures" co-star Christopher Timothy; while simultaneously filming a six part mini series called "Life".
 He also continues his work with Big Finish, and appears at numerous conventions.
 Stay tuned.

 During the 2020 Covid-19 lockdown Peter filled in as narrator for "The Yorkshire Vet" since series narrator Christopher Timothy was unable to record from home.
-Peter's home built recording booth has allowed him to do "Yorkshire Vet", plus a number of Big Finish adventures while being locked down at home.
+Peter's home built recording booth has allowed him to do "Yorkshire Vet", plus a number of Big Finish adventures, and an audiobook ("Time-Flight") while being locked down at home.

 It's almost like they are people who've had the evil gene removed from them.

 Down's Syndrome Association